The Ultimate Traveling Camp - Diskit, Nubra Valley

 Totally off the beaten track overlooking the Nubra Valley

 En-suite bathrooms and private sit outs make The Ultimate Traveling Camp the perfect glamping experience

 Good time to visit

 Ladakh is open for tourists only during the summer months of May to September as it is the only season when the passes open.

 The weather of Ladakh remains cold and chilly for most part of the year.
 Winter usually lasts from October to May and its usually very cold.
 Frost bites are a common occurrence, making it a very inhospitable climate for visiting.
 During these months the whole area is covered with snow.
 Monsoon season experiences rainfall but due to the land slides, the area is closed.
 The temperature is cool and can go up to 33°C.

-Call us on to start planning your vacation to The Ultimate Travelling Camp - Diskit, Nubra Valley or take a look at our itineraries to Himalaya
+To start planning your vacation to The Ultimate Travelling Camp - Diskit, Nubra Valley

 The Ultimate Traveling Camp moves to Ladakh in the summer months from mid June to the end of September.
 Their Diskit Camp in Nubra Valley provides more eco-tented accommodation, for a more rural experience on this nomadic voyage.